 George to send out Harry Potter invitation to the groups to print for each youth and have them bring it up to camp

 Virginia to man the hat sorting station and each cub will be sorted in their houses based upon cabin / tent

+Groups that are tenting need to provide number of tents & people per tent

 Friday night activity - Craft

-Make wands Chop sticks + glue gun or plastercene– Need to assign a lead for the craft (Valois or 2nd Westmount?)
+Make wands use sticks from the camp + glue gun– Need to assign a lead for the craft (Valois or 2nd Westmount?)

-If we need to use glue guns then each group needs to bring
+Use glue guns - each group needs to bring guns & glue (1 stick per wand).
+If youth are using the glue gun then it MUST be under close adult supervision.

 Sunday - Wide activity